DatDevSteve/support/README.md

 # What is this repository for-

-- This repository hosts the website ( https://techfixIT.github.io/home )
+- This repository hosts the website ( https://techfixIT.github.io/home ) and hosts the other files to be used for tech fixing as mentioned on the website
 - You cannot copy any code from here